 Preserving this beauty and history is the mission of the Cumberland Valley Rails-to-Trails Council (CVRTC).
 CVRTC is an all-volunteer, non-profit, charitable corporation dedicated to conservation, historic preservation, recreation and alternative transportation in the Cumberland Valley of Pennsylvania through the development of multi-use trails along former railroad corridors and other areas.
 CVRTC is qualified as a tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Contributions and dues (less the value of premiums, if any) are tax-deductible to the extent permitted by law.
 It is our pleasure to share our annual financial statements on our Financial Information page.

-Members are entitled to receive Trail-Gram, to attend and vote at membership meetings, to attend board meetings and to seek election as directors.
+Members are entitled to receive our Trail-Gram newsletter, to attend and vote at membership meetings, to attend board meetings and to seek election as directors.
 Member involvement in all aspects of the organization is needed.
 To join CVRTC or to volunteer along the trail, click here.

 CVRTC owns the land that contains the Cumberland Valley Rail Trail.
 Conrail owned the land under the railway and it did not contain any right of ways.
 When CVRTC received deed to the land from Conrail and from PPL, who received it from Conrail, it became privately owned by CVRTC and is not “public” land.
 No federal, state, county, local government or any government authority controls the Cumberland Valley Rail Trail.
 CVRTC allows public access to the Cumberland Valley Rail Trail subject to it’s established trail rules.